Skip to main content

 Access to services and service markets

-On professional services, the scoreboard shows little if any progress between 2007 and 2021 on reducting of regulatory barriers for entry to and the exercise of professions.
-Legal services remain the most protected profession in the single market.
+On professional services, the scoreboard shows little if any progress between 2017 and 2021 in reducing regulatory barriers to entry to professions and to the exercise of professions.
+Legal services remain the most protected profession in the Single Market.
 This has negative consequences for industrial competitiveness because EU companies devote a significant share of their intermediate consumption to legal services.

 Labour mobility and matching across borders

-EURES is an instrument a system set up by EU legislation which supports specifically the matching of workers across borders by increasing transparency on vacancies available in another Member States, EEA countries and Switzerland.
-The indicators suggest that EURES is a useful instrument facilitating intra-EU labour mobility.
-For instance, the large majority of countries (26) use the single coordinated channel to transfer both vacancies and CVs.
-This is in accordance with Article 17 of the EURES Regulation, which contributes to the matching of job vacancies with CVs across the EU, EEA and Switzerland.
-For 15 EURES countries, more job vacancies are published on the EURES website than reported by Eurostat.
-User satisfaction with the EURES services is also high, ranging between 7 and 10 points (out of a maximum of 10) in 19 countries.
+EURES is a system set up by EU legislation that specifically supports the cross-border matching of workers by increasing transparency for vacancies available in other EU Member States, European Economic Area (EEA) countries and Switzerland.
+Indicators suggest that EURES is a useful tool for facilitating labour mobility in these countries.
+For instance, in 2023, the most countries (24) used the single coordinated channel to transfer both vacancies and CVs.
+User satisfaction with the EURES services was high in 2023, ranging between 7 and 10 points (out of a maximum of 10) in 19 countries.

 Access to Finance